tyronechen/SARS-CoV-2/README.md

 | Proportion of NA values (of 24 samples) for each variable present in the proteome data. | Proportion of NA values (of 24 samples) for each variable present in the translatome data. |
 | ![NA values in proteome data](images/pg_0001.png) | ![NA values in translatome data](images/pg_0002.png) |

+We corrected for the missing values in the translatome data (~47% of original data) by a mixture of filtering and imputation.
+We considered that filtering alone would be too aggressive and imputation alone would be ineffective.

+Filtering was performed by dropping all protein features which were not represented across each biological sample group.

 <details>
   <summary>Click to expand code block</summary>